How to create sprite sheets for Phaser 3 with TexturePacker

 and not just0001.png

-After that use the file selection button to enter a Data file.
-Name it cityscene.json and place it in the assets folder of your project.
-By default TexturePacker will save the texture image as cityscene.png in the same folder.
+After that, use the file selection button to enter a name for the JSON data file.
+Name it cityscene.json and place it in the public/assets/spritesheets folder of your project.
+By default, TexturePacker will save the texture image as cityscene.png in the same folder.

-Finally press Publish sprite sheet to create and save the sprite sheet.
-We are now finished in TexturePacker.
+Finally, press Publish sprite sheet to create and save the sprite sheet.
+We are now finished with TexturePacker.
 That's all it takes to create a sprite sheet.

 Loading the sprite sheet in Phaser